Back To Search Results

 Treatment / Management

-All wounds require extensive irrigation, and the patient’s tetanus status is updated if necessary.
+All wounds require extensive irrigation.
 Provide appropriate pain management before exploration, irrigation, or debridement of the wounds.
-If necessary, the patient’s tetanus, diphtheria, and pertussis (TDaP) status should be updated.
+The patient’s tetanus, diphtheria, and pertussis status should be updated if necessary.
 For uncomplicated dog bites, the patient should be educated on the risk/benefit of closure versus healing by secondary intention and the decision made with the provider.
 If the patient presents delayed from the initial bite, the risks of closing the wound almost certainly outweigh the cosmetic benefits of closure.
 If the wound is closed, the patient should be discharged with a week’s course of amoxicillin-clavulanate.

 Differential Diagnosis